Alfredo-0/MyApp/README.md

 A rendered Cube that rotates using Quaternions is done.
 I implemented a simple structure to handle with 4x4 matrices and quaterions to create spatial rotations.
 Next time, I will try to render a textured Cube with lighting effects.

+# Dec 25:

+There is now a UI, it was implemented using the library ImGUI.
+It renders a cube and you can rotate given a vector and an angle.
+Also, there is a OBJloader header file, it waas able to load a torus created in Blender, it contains a few bugs that I need to check, it is related with the orientation of certain faces and using some textures.
+I have to read more about it...
+Next step after cleaning my code is to go to lighting and shading techniques.